loong218-toast/AlgoTrading-analysis/README.md

 # Trading-analysis

 This trading strategy is derived from my own experience, but I didn't trade with coding & algorithm.
-Recently, I found some insights from an improved approach.
+Recently, I found some insights from this improved approach.

 (Trading with time series forecasting using LSTM and some other calculations.) <br />